eclipse/mosaic.website/content/docs/simulators/network_simulator_sns.md

 transmission of V2X-messages using Ad hoc communication.
 In order to stay performant the simulator makes abstractions in certain places.
 Those abstractions will be discussed later on.

+## Installation

+This simulator does not need to be installed.
+It is delivered as part of the Eclipse MOSAIC installation package.

 ## Configuration

 The SNS offers some configurability regarding the way transmissions are simulated.